15vrs/cmpe-327/qa327_test/test_cases/login.md

 - verify login page displays error message by checking content of `#message`

 ## Test Case R1.9
-For any formatting errors, render the login page and show the message 'email/password format is incorrect.'
+For any formatting errors, render the login page and show the message 'email/password format is incorrect'.
 **Duplicate of cases 8b-e**
 - navigate to `/logout` to invalidate any existing sessions
 - navigate to `/login` and verify that [GET] `/login` was called